Why study BSc (Hons) Mental Health Nursing (Advanced Standing) at BU?

 Nursing & Midwifery Council

-For September 2023 and September 2024 entry: 2:2 in a Nursing Degree.
+For September 2024 entry: 2:2 in a Nursing Degree.
 Applicants need to be a qualified nurse in the UK and have worked as a nurse for at least one year before the start of the course in their initial field of registration.
 For more information check out our full entry requirements.

 International entry requirements: